copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 14**

 - (5:37 PM Street Patrol) South Division -- Officer Dave Moran says it is the beginning of the Saturday shift and there is not much going on and it is usually busy.
 So they drive through a neighborhood with lots of drug traffic to see what is going on.
+- A drug-suspect chase.
+- A body is found.
+- A child-protective case.
-A drug-suspect chase; a body is found; a child-protective case; a noise complaint.
+- A noise complaint.

 ## CP-818

 Aired 1996-03-30.

-**Dallas, TX 4** (4:35 PM Street Patrol) car chase; parole violator; junkyard dispute; car accident triggers shooting.
+**Dallas, TX 4**

+- (4:35 PM Street Patrol) car chase
+- parole violator
+- junkyard dispute
+- car accident triggers shooting.

 ## CP-819